yaml/yaml-spec/spec/1.2.2/spec.md

 valid URI prefix, and should contain at least the scheme.
 [Shorthands] using the associated [handle] are expanded to globally unique URI tags and their semantics is consistent across [applications].
-In particular, every [documents] in every [stream] must assign the same semantics to the same [global tag].
+In particular, every [document] in every [stream] must assign the same semantics to the same [global tag].

 ```